varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-5.2.rst

 * ``varnishd(1)``:

+  ..
+XXX phk, a word on -l changes and the implications on how the
+         working directory may grow in size?
+This may be a problem when /var/lib/varnish is mounted in RAM.

   * The default value of ``server.identity`` when the ``-i`` option is not set has been changed as noted above.